buddh4/lyvely/packages/applications/docs/docs/dev/framework/features.md

 # Features

 Lyvely offers a robust mechanism for defining and managing feature switches.
-Features are typically defined in the `Interface` layer of a module and can be utilized in both the `Web` and `API` layers to determine if specific features are enabled or disabled, either globally or on a per-profile basis.
+Features are typically defined in the `interface` layer of a module and can be utilized in both the `Web` and `API` layers to determine if specific features are enabled or disabled, either globally or on a per-profile basis.
 Modules have the capability to define multiple features and sub-features, granting fine-grained control over feature switches.